AngryRectangle/Yaga/README.md

 Also Open method should be called after model set and clos after unset but about it in Presenters section.

+## Presenter
+Presenter is a bridge between view and model.
+In presenter you can subscribe on changes in model and update view or subscribe on player input and update model.

+Presenter have two main methods: `OnModelSet` and `OnModelUnset`.
+In those you can react on model setting or unsetting and, for example, subscribe on event in `OnModelSet` and unsubscribe in `OnModelUnset`.

+## Model
+Model is structure where you can store your data, events or properties.
+You can use any type as model, like int, string, IEnumerable or your own custom class.

 Особенности Yaga
 -